 3-D sign which could sit on top of a showcase.
-Photo by Retailworks, Inc. signs because it takes too much time and energy to make sense of them.
+Photo by Retailworks, Inc.

 Creating sign design guidelines will make your life with signage easier.
 They organize your signs via a set of coordinated design elements so all staff will be on the same page when creating and posting a sign.
 And the brain will be able to see and quickly absorb the meaning of the signs, resulting in customers actually reading them.